Once-daily treatment for canine atopic dermatitis

 A majority of respondents vaccinate once a year (58% to 72%, depending on the antigen).
 However, about 20% of respondents vaccinate against these diseases twice a year.
 Vaccination also presents an opportunity for veterinarians to discuss the American Association of Equine Practitioners (AAEP) vaccination recommendations with their clients, as just 30% of respondents said they reviewed these recommendations with their veterinarian.

+It appears the influence of veterinarians on deworming approaches is increasing, as there was a slight increase compared with previous surveys in the percentage of respondents who had a fecal egg count (FEC) conducted and who said their veterinarian is involved in developing their deworming schedule.
 Rotational deworming was the most common approach used (55.3%), despite recent recommendations from AAEP to conduct FECs and deworm based on results, which came in second (38.2%), according to the results.
 Less than half of respondents (47.5%) indicated their veterinarian recommended an FEC.
 Nearly half (46%) of horse owners deworm their horses four to six times per year.
 Almost 80% of respondents said parasite drug resistance was an issue of concern, similar to 2012.

 Overwhelmingly, respondents deworm their horses themselves, at 88.6%, which was nearly identical to the 2012 survey results.
 But about half of the respondents (48%) indicated their veterinarian is involved in developing their horses’ deworming schedules.
 This trend has continued to increase, from 15.7% in 2010 to 44.3% in 2012.